jamie-ramos/municipal_recycling/README.md

 | **zdiversion\_Rate** | ZScore of Diversion Rate | Numerical | Any number | ZScore of total percentage of diverted landfill materials in 2017, pulled directly from report |
 | **zpopulation** | ZScore of Population Size | Numerical | Any number | ZScore of population size in people (Census) |
 | **zarea** | ZScore of Area | Numerical | Any number | ZScore of area of city in miles squared (Census) |

+## Security

+These data are freely available to the public.

+## Contact
+Jamie Ramos
+jamiemramos18@gmail.com